The Maritime Administration's Ready Reserve Force

 From 2002 to June of 2008, 118 ship activations were called for in support of Operations ENDURING FREEDOM and IRAQI FREEDOM.
 In that period, there were 13,575 ship operating days with a reliability rate of 99.0%.
 Almost 25% of the initial equipment needed to support the U.S. Armed Forces operations in Iraq was moved by the RRF.

-MARAD activated six vessels in response to the devastating earthquake that struck Haiti on January 12, 2010.
-Three of the six vessels took part in the relief efforts.
+MARAD activated seven vessels in response to the devastating earthquake that struck Haiti on January 12, 2010.
+Three of the seven vessels took part in the relief efforts.
 The first vessel carried supplies and equipment for the U.S. Navy’s Seabees (Construction Battalions).
 The second vessel provided logistical support for the relief efforts from Port au Prince’s harbor, while the third vessel operated as a high speed freight and passenger shuttle between the continental U.S. and Port au Prince.

 The agency also activated one RRF vessel, and two NDRF training vessels, in response to Hurricane Sandy in late 2012.
 The vessels provided berthing and meal service to Department of Homeland Security relief workers in New York City.